jah18181/ytvancedx/README.md

 ### ALL release has been removed from repository as request from ReVanced Extended community.
 USE REVANCED or WAIT FOR VANCED+ to be implemented, below are temporary link, its can get taken down anytime.

 ### THIS NOT A OFFICIAL PROJECT OF VANCED, ITS WAS RELEASED UNOFFICIALLY AND BASED ON REVANCED EXTENDED PATCHES.
-THIS UNOFFICIAL PROJECT ALSP HAS BEEN DISCONTINUED.
+THIS UNOFFICIAL PROJECT HAS BEEN DISCONTINUED.

 Temporary download link :
 [Download Vanced MicroG latest](https://github.com/cuynu/VancedMicroG/releases/latest/download/microg.apk)